SexChrLab/XYalign/analyses/Webster_etal_2017/README.md

 This directory contains scripts and information for reproducing the analyses that accompany the initial publication of XYalign (Webster et al., 2017).

+Analyses are written in Snakemake (Koster and Rahmann, 2012), which you can find out more about [here](https://snakemake.readthedocs.io/en/stable/index.html)

 ## Data
 For these analyses, we used three different publicly-available datasets: